First Republic of Korea: Korean War

 On June 25, 1950, North Korean forces invaded South Korea, starting the Korean War.
 Led by the United States, a 16-member coalition undertook the first collective action under the umbrella of the U.N.
 Command (UNC).
 Oscillating battle lines inflicted a high number of civilian casualties and wrought immense destruction.
-With the People's Republic of China's entry on behalf of North Korea in 1951, the fighting came to a stalemate close to the original line of demarcation.
+With the entry of the People's Republic of China on behalf of North Korea in 1951, the fighting came to a stalemate close to the original line of demarcation.

 Armistice negotiations, initiated in July 1951, finally concluded on July 27, 1953 at Panmunjom, now in the Demilitarized Zone (DMZ).
 The resulting Armistice Agreement was signed by the North Korean army, Chinese People's Volunteers and the U.S.-led and South Korean-supported United Nations Command.
 A peace treaty has not been signed up to now.
 Following the armistice, the South Korean government returned to Seoul on the symbolic date of August 15, 1953.

+This government oversaw several massacres, the most notable being the Bodo League massacre following the North Korean invasion in June 1950.
+The government executed 60,000 to 200,000 suspected communists.